Who Is Using OpenStack?

 The biggest obstacle that OpenStack had to overcome was complexity.
 This is a problem that you will encounter anytime you try to build your own cloud and are responsible for configuring, fine tuning, securing, and maintaining your cloud.

 The success of AWS and GCP comes from the fact that they do this for you.
 But choosing to use an open source cloud like OpenStack does not mean that you need to be responsible for this either.
 There are OpenStack providers like us that will do the heavy lifting for you.
-Users their own private OpenStack cloud that can be used for any purpose, including selling resources like VMs, VPCs, storage, and more as your own hosting company or public cloud provider.
+Users receive their own private OpenStack cloud that can be used for any purpose, including selling resources like VMs, VPCs, storage, and more as your own hosting company or public cloud provider.

 This plus the added ability to integrate with Kubernetes has led to more users turning to OpenStack than ever.
 Again, there are more than 40 million cores in production.
 If you ask me that’s far from failing!
 While OpenStack is not as well known to the general population, it is the most popular open source cloud software and as an aggregate it is ready to be an alternative to public clouds like AWS, GCP, and more.